Do you own a website or an app?

 As a result, the chance of web traffic fluctuating like a roller coaster is significantly low.
 Meaning there will be less strain on the cooling system.

-A team of researchers at the University of Toronto have found that under 500 C, the probability of server downtime rises linearly.
+A team of researchers at the University of Toronto has found that under 500 C, the probability of server downtime rises linearly.

 2. Enhanced security and control